 Controlling the spread of infection

-The influenza vaccine isn't 100 percent effective, so it's also important to take measures such as these to reduce the spread of infection:
+The influenza vaccine isn't 100% effective, so it's also important to take several measures to reduce the spread of infection, including:

 - Wash your hands.
 Washing your hands often with soap and water for at least 20 seconds is an effective way to prevent many common infections.
 Or use alcohol-based hand sanitizers if soap and water aren't available.

 - Avoid touching your face.
 Avoid touching your eyes, nose and mouth.

 - Cover your coughs and sneezes.
 Cough or sneeze into a tissue or your elbow.
 Then wash your hands.

 - Clean surfaces.
 Regularly clean often-touched surfaces to prevent spread of infection from touching a surface with the virus on it and then your face.